BrianWill/pigeon/docs/go-pigeon-reference.md

-# StaticPigeon reference
+# GoPigeon reference

 Experienced programmers can probably glean everything they need to know from this reference, but beginners should watch the [tutorial videos](http://youtube.com/).

 ## definitions

-A StaticPigeon program consists of definitions at the top-level of code starting with these reserved words:
+A GoPigeon program consists of definitions at the top-level of code starting with these reserved words:

 ### `func`